-In 2012, the statute was amended when Senate Bill 12-033 was passed, adding the review and public disclosure of non-confidential information of near fatalities and egregious incidents of abuse or neglect to the purview of the CFRT.
-These changes will allow the CFRT to gain a better understanding of the causes, trends, and system responses to child maltreatment and develop recommendations in policy, practice and systemic changes to improve the overall health, safety, and wellbeing of children in Colorado and mitigate future child fatalities.
+In 2012, statute was amended when Senate Bill 12-033 was passed, adding to the purview of the CFRT, the review and public disclosure of non-confidential information regarding egregious and near fatal incidents to the existing requirement of public disclosure of information regarding fatal incidents of child abuse and neglect.
+These changes allow the CFRT to gain a better understanding of the causes, trends, and system responses to child maltreatment and develop recommendations in policy, practice and systemic changes to improve the overall health, safety, and wellbeing of children in Colorado and mitigate future child fatalities.

-1. The incident was substantiated for fatal or severe abuse or neglect.
+Ø The incident was substantiated for abuse or neglect.

-2. The child or family had previous involvement with a county DHS agency that was directly related to the incident.
+Ø The child or family had ‘previous involvement’ with a county DHS agency that was directly related to the incident.

 Links to additional information:

 · Volume VII (7.202.77- 7.202.8)

 · Child Maltreatment Fatality Review Report 2012.

 If you have any questions regarding the Colorado Child Fatality Review Team please contact Erin Hall.